mewza/mclt/README.md

     • Uses FFT-to-MCLT mapping (efficient)
     • 3-buffer architecture for flexible overlap
     • Optimized overlap-add for common hop sizes

+LICENSE: FREE for Commercial and non-commercial use, but would appreciate credits in About box and/or documentation, or READMEs

 This sofrware is a PEACEWARE by using it you accept that this will not be used for any purposes related to harming innocent people.
 Violation of the terms